odoo/owl/doc/store.md

 can be done with the help of the three store hooks:

 - `useStore` to subscribe a component to some part of the store state,
-- `useDispatch` to get a reference to a dispatch function
+- `useDispatch` to get a reference to a dispatch function,
 - `useGetters` to get a reference to the getters defined in the store.